liddiard/slack-meetups/README.md

 - analytics graphs
 - can we determine when a person joined Slack and use that info somehow?
 - unit tests? maybe? 🙃

+_This Slack bot is in no way endorsed by or affiliated with Slack Technologies or their product, Slack._